tide-foundation/KeyleSSH/README.md

 ### What Makes It Different from Other SSH Clients?

+Secure Shell (SSH) is a cryptographic network protocol that enables secure communication between two systems over an unsecured network.
+It is widely used by system administrators to manage servers and network devices remotely.
+SSH provides a secure channel over which data can be exchanged, using various encryption techniques to ensure confidentiality and integrity.

-Traditional SSH clients often require users to possess the authentication key stored locally.
-In contrast, Tide revolutionizes the concept of SSH clients by eliminating the need for locally stored keys, resulting in a significantly heightened level of security.
-Notably, Tide ensures that the authentication key is never assembled at any point in time, bolstering its security measures even further.
+Traditionally, SSH authentication has been done using just a username and password.
+However, this method has many limitations and vulnerabilities.
+The most secure approach is considered to be using cryptographic keys, specifically Public Key Infrastructure (PKI).
+Unfortunately, this secure approach often requires users to possess the authentication key to be stored locally or somewhere centrally, which has proven time and again to be comrpomised.
+In contrast, Tide revolutionizes the concept of SSH client authentication by eliminating the need for locally stored keys, resulting in a significantly hardened level of security.
+Notably, Tide ensures that the authentication key is never stored, accessed or assembled at any point in time, bolstering its security measures even further and making it a keyless solution that forever prevents the compromise of a private key.

-By having the authentication key remote, the SSH client has unprecedented flexibility to function from virtually anywhere.
+By having the authentication key managed remotely, the SSH client has unprecedented flexibility to function from virtually anywhere.
 This innovative approach liberates users from the constraints of their physical devices and locations, redefining the realm of SSH client operations.

 ### Architecture